 Travel insurance costs for Patagonia

-If you’re planning a trip to Patagonia, whether or not it’s part of a bigger trip, you should strongly consider investing in some travel insurance.
+If you’re planning a trip to Patagonia, whether or not it’s part of a bigger trip, you should seriously consider investing in some travel insurance.
 It’s especially important if you want to get outdoors, hike, and generally get stuck in with adventure activities.
 It certainly gave us peace of mind knowing we’d be covered if anything went wrong.

 We recommend SafetyWing for insuring your trip to Patagonia.
 They have a choice of subscription-based or fixed-date policies, which are tailored towards long-term travel and so provide some really good savings vs other options.
 The policies work out really well for a place like Patagonia, as hiking is covered up to 4,500 metres.